zwdzwd/transvar/README.md

 **Ioan** is a reverse annotator for resolving ambiguous mutation annotations.
+It is for discovering discrepancy in annotation due to difference in transcript usage.
 Ioan can read files in their .gz format.

 --------